Introduction

 - Co-Investment / Pro-Rata Priority Language

-- Note: most GPs avoid contractual guarantees, but may acknowledge informal preference for LPs.
+- Most GPs avoid contractual guarantees, but may acknowledge informal preference for LPs.

 - LPAC Participation Rights